COMP90082-2020-SM2-AA-Wombat/platform/README.md

 It deplys the application using docker compose.

-Push to master with approval only by group members.
+Push to main with approval only by group members.

+Commit all notebooks to notebooks repo

+use shutdown.sh to bring everything down and start fresh

 To do:
-Pull code from analytics before deployment
-Set Lab to not require a token or password on startup
+ - see comments in code